Onix322/Conqueror/README.md

 > 🔧 To use an ORM (e.g. Hibernate), or any other class as a component from ApplicationContext, install it as a dependency in deps.xml and configure it easily in the `framework/src/com/config` directory \
 > by creating a configuration class (e.g. HibernateConfig) using `@ComponentConfig` over the class and `@ForceInstance` over the method annotations. \
-> Any parameters should be objects witch are registered in the ApplicationContext.\
+> Any parameters should be objects which are registered in the ApplicationContext.\
 > The class (HibernateConfig) should return the instance of the respective class. \
 > If you want an Annotation to be recognized by the ApplicationContext, you have to register it in App.java.
 (E.g. @Entity from Hibernate).